What is a Short Sale?

 - The housing market has gone down so much that the house is worth less than the remaining balance on the mortgage.

 In most cases, the lender (and the homeowner) will try a short sale process in order to avoid foreclosure.
-With a short sale, the impact on the homeowner’s credit report may not be as bad as it would be with a foreclosure in some circumstances.
+With this type of sale, the impact on the homeowner’s credit report may not be as bad as it would be with a foreclosure in some circumstances.

 The homeowner initiates the sale of their house.
 For a short sale to take place, the value of the home must be less than the amount the homeowner owes, AND the homeowner must be so behind on the mortgage payments that he/she is unable to catch up.

-Because everything is dependent on the lender, the short sale process can be unpredictable—even if the homeowner and the potential buyer agree on terms.
+Because everything is dependent on the lender, the process can be unpredictable—even if the homeowner and the potential buyer agree on terms.

 What are the benefits of a short sale?